This page is about the site itself. To read our intro to the Bitterne Park area, click here.

 You can also subscribe to our RSS news feed, 'like' us on Facebook to have stories and more appear on your 'wall', and follow us on Twitter; you'll find links to all of these on the right hand side, midway down the front page.

-If you run a business please consider supporting us and promoting your business by advertising on the site.
+f you run a business, please consider supporting us and promoting your business by advertising on the site.
 Prices are modest, and there's no hard sell!
+You can take out a Featured Listing on our Noticeboard from just £25 a year!
+Call on 023 8001 8612 to find out more about this or banner advertising.

 At any rate we'd be very pleased to hear what you think of it so far!